NRA urges new rules for 'rapid fire' tools

 The White House and many congressional Republicans are pledging to have a "conversation" about the issue and "look into" the details.
 That, for the moment, is a far cry from action.

-The NRA is now suggesting an alternate route.
+The NRA is now suggesting an alternative route.

-White House spokeswoman Sarah Sanders, who spoke to reporters moments after the NRA statement was issued, said: "We're certainly open to that moving forward, but we want to be part of that conversation as it takes place in the coming days and weeks."
+White House spokeswoman Sarah Sanders, who spoke to reporters moments after the NRA statement was issued, said: "Members of both parties and multiple organisations are planning to take a look at bump-stocks.
+We welcome that and would like to be part of that conversation."

 In the same statement the NRA urged Congress to pass their longstanding pet proposal to expand gun rights nationwide, so-called right-to-carry reciprocity.